 The Audit Committee is comprised of the Chairman of the Board Patrick Svensk, and the Board Member Mats Lönnqvist, also chairman of the Committee.
-The Audit Committee shall, without it affecting the Board's responsibilities and tasks in general, monitor the company's and Group's financial reporting, monitor the efficiency of the company's and the Group's internal control, internal auditing (if such a function is established in the future) and risk management, keep informed about the auditing of the Annual Report and consolidated financial statements as well as the conclusions of the Swedish Inspectorate of Auditors' quality control.
-The Committee shall also review and monitor the auditor's impartiality and independence, and in particular note if the auditor provides the company with services other than auditing services.
+The Audit Committee shall, without it affecting the Board's responsibilities and tasks in general, monitor the company's and Group's financial reporting, monitor the efficiency of the company's and the Group's internal control, internal auditing (if such a function is established in the future) and risk management, keep informed about the auditing of the Annual Report and consolidated financial statements as well as the conclusions of the Swedish Inspectorate of Auditor's impartiality and independence, and in particular note if the auditor provides the company with services other than auditing services.
 In 2023, five Audit Committee meetings were held where all members participated.